derrick-poage/Pulsar-prediction/README.md

 # Pulsar-prediction
-The purpose of this project is to determine whether machine learning can be used to predict pulsars, based on specific data points.
+The purpose of this project is to determine whether machine learning can reliably be used to predict pulsars.
+This project uses single tree models, random forest models, and hyperparameter tuning to build the most accurate model.